May 16, 2022

 Chemotherapy is usually used in combination with targeted medicines.
 People with advanced colon cancer are usually treated with targeted medicines.

 Regardless of what happens throughout your therapy, you'll require assistance.
 It's critical to communicate with your medical staff and loved ones, as well as to feel comfortable when asking for support.
-At ACTC, we provide personalized cancer care treatment that is evidence based.
+At ACTC, we provide personalized treatment that is evidence based.
 We have some of the most experienced Florida cancer specialists on our team.

 If you or a loved one are suffering from cancer and looking for the best cancer hospitals in Florida, consider ACTC.
 As one of the leading Florida cancer specialists in Brooksville, ACTC understands how a cancer diagnosis and treatment impacts a person's emotional state of mind, so we strive to make both patients and family members feel at ease.
 Call us at 352-345-4565 to schedule an appointment!